garyorsargos/KarmaKit/README.md

 ## Final Notes

-- All decay-related functionality has been removed.
+- All leaderboard and score decay functionality has been removed.
 - Trust levels and scoring are fully customizable.
 - The system is extensible for additional features as needed.